CatherineH/CatherineH.github.io/_posts/2020-06-08-polyominos.md

 Here's somethings I tried to cut down on the execution time:

 - **parallelization**: The problem does not lend itself well to parallelization, especially in Python.
 Because of the GIL, multiple processes are much faster than multiple threads.
 The cost to pass memory between processes is much higher than between threads, so the parallelization should minimize the need to transfer information between executions.
 It's difficult to use a divide-and-conquer approach based on the first piece orientation tried, because this doesn't divide the search space evenly.
-I could use an evaulation queue where potential solutions, but this would also require passing a lot of information between executions.
+I could use an evaluation queue where potential solutions, but this would also require passing a lot of information between executions.

 - **CSPs**: I tried formulating the problem as a constraint satisfaction problem, to take advantage of numerical optimization techniques that have been developed since the 80s, but this ran for days without finding a solution.
 I suspect I haven't set up all the necessary constraints.